oxipay/oxidocs/docs/platforms/magento_1.md

 <h1>Setup on Magento 1</h1>

-You can install Oxipay plugin by manually copying plugin files across into your store's webserver. <br>
+You can install EPCarts plugin by manually copying plugin files across into your store's webserver. <br>
 Use the same instructions to upgrade your existing plugin to a newer release.

 ## Supported Tech Stacks

-Oxipay has been developed and tested against the following Magento tech stacks:
+EPCarts has been developed and tested against the following Magento tech stacks:

 | Magento Version      | Operating System | SQL    | PHP Version | Web Server    |
 |----------------------|------------------|--------|-------------|---------------|